 The power of ghosts, demons or any spirits can never be undermined.
 While their existence is a matter of debate, some phenomena are beyond human logic and interpretation at times.
 The garden city of Bangalore is no exception to such weird experiences.
 No matter what side you are on, for or against, the fact remains that there is a (believed) dark side to the Silicon Valley.
-These 7 haunted places in Bangalore might seem normal during the daytime, but a visit during the night is definitely not for the faint-hearted.
+These 10 haunted places in Bangalore might seem normal during the daytime, but a visit during the night is definitely not for the faint-hearted.
+If you are always ready to explore spooky places then try out these haunted destinations in Bangalore and challenge yourself.

 Spooky Occurrence: People passing by this cemetery have reported sightings of a creepy man lurking around the graves at wee hours.
 Trust me, it is a gruesome sight bound to make you uneasy for days!